 A Seismic Shift in Consumer Spending

 How do we know this change has occurred?
-We can see in the statistics.
-In 2014, The Economist recorded that 80% of customer were demanding new consumption models.
+We can see it in the statistics.
+In 2014, The Economist recorded that 80% of customers were demanding new consumption models.
 In France, the Institut Français d’Opinion Publique (IFOP) noted that 50% of people are moving away from traditional ownership models.
 These stats also echo the establishment of companies that have answered these demands, such as Netflix and Spotify, who have enjoyed huge success.

 So Why the Shift?

-If we look at Netflix again, we can see they’ve taken full advantages of the reasons above and and reaped the success of it.
-But with the subscription economy powering into other industries, all of which want a slice of this success, Netflix has found itself a new competitor - cue the gaming industry.
+If we look at Netflix again, we can see they’ve taken full advantage of the reasons above and and reaped the success of it.
+But with the subscription economy powering into other industries, all of which want a slice of this success, Netflix has found itself a new competitor - the gaming industry.

 With the sudden explosion of hugely successful games into the public domain, such as Fortnite and Apex Legends – Netflix has found itself a new screen time competitor.
-Currently, the only edge Netflix has over gaming is its instant streaming technology – but with streaming (and likely subscription) services like Stadia, Project xCloud, PlayStation Now, and recently Apple Arcade all around the corner - that’s all about to change.
+Currently, the only edge Netflix has over gaming is its instant streaming technology – but with streaming (and subscription) services like Stadia, Project xCloud, PlayStation Now, and recently Apple Arcade all around the corner - that’s all about to change.

 A New Era in Gaming